The STOP, START and CONTINUE Approach

 Approach

-Discussing all issues and assigning them into the 3 categories.
+Discussing all issues and assigning them into the 3 categories, STOP, START and CONTINUE.

 It can really help bring staff together, launch new initiatives, remove potential obstacles and build on current strengths in the workplace.
 It can create strong communication during changes, and put everyone at ease by explaining the reasons behind any decision.